-- 27 (1) A Director must be a natural person aged 16 years or older. - (2) No one may be appointed a Director if he or she would be disqualified from acting under the provisions of Article 39. - The number of directors shall be not less than three but (unless otherwise determined by ordinary resolution) shall not be subject to any maximum. - The first Directors shall be those notified to Companies House as the first directors of the Charity. - A Director may not appoint an alternate or anyone to act on his or her behalf at meetings of the Directors.
+- (1) A Director must be a natural person aged 16 years or older. - (2) No one may be appointed a Director if he or she would be disqualified from acting under the provisions of Article 39 - (3) Eligibility of directors shall be determined by membership categories as defined under powers of Article 11. - (4) There shall be the provision for up to 3 'non-member' directors, known as 'external directors' to be appointed at the General Meeting alongside directors.
+These individuals will be put forward for consideration by recommendation of current Directors - 28.
+The number of directors shall be not less than three and maximum of 12, inclusive of any 'External' directors appointed - 29.
+The first Directors shall be those notified to Companies House as the first directors of the Charity. - 30.
+A Director may not appoint an alternate or anyone to act on his or her behalf at meetings of the Directors